 You miss out!
 You’ll go higher, last longer, and just have more fun when you seesaw with a friend.
 When you leave people out of your ministry, you limit your creativity, potential, and even functionality.
 That great idea for a community event?
 You’ll never hear it because you’re the one planning the whole calendar.
 That change to the craft that makes your life MUCH easier?
 Nope – you’re still doing it the hard way because you don’t invite another head into the process.
 Doing ministry alone can prevent you from experiencing some pretty awesome things.

-When you invite people to join you and you delegate (I know some of you just cringed), you are healthier, your ministry is healthier, and life is just more fun!
+When you invite people to join you, you are healthier, your ministry is healthier, and life is just more fun!
 Stop trying to do it all alone.
 Invite someone to join you on the seesaw and explore the possibilities collaboration can bring.